Medical Education at Children's National

 Here is an overview of medical education at Children’s National.
 View our most recent Office of Medical Education Annual Report.

 Diversity and Inclusion in Training

 With the support of our Diversity, Equity and Inclusion Program, Children’s National is committed to training the diverse pediatric workforce necessary to meet the needs of the increasingly diverse faces of our patients and families.
-This commitment includes the Minority Senior Scholars Program (MSSP) which ensures that top medical students from backgrounds under-represented in medicine (URM) have access to a sponsored and mentored experience at Children’s National early in their fourth year.
+This commitment includes the Advancing Diversity in Academic Pediatrics program which ensures that top medical students from backgrounds under-represented in medicine (URM) have access to a sponsored and mentored experience at Children’s National early in their fourth year.
 This commitment has generated an impressive evolution of the proportion of the interns entering our pediatric residency each year who are from backgrounds URM (self-defined as African American, Latinx or both).

 Please review these guidelines from the GW School of Medicine and Health Sciences for the use of racial, ethnic and other terms when teaching.

 DC medical licensing requires 50 hours of CME over past two years (with two hours related to LGBTQ issues and one hour related to pharmacology).
 You must upload proof of CME at the time of your application or by renewal date on Dec.
 31 every two years.
 Maryland requires 50 Category 1 CME credits over the past two years.
 Virginia requires two hours on controlled substances, 30 hours CME, plus 30 hours of reading/teaching.

 CME is available for Grand Rounds, Prof Rounds and many division conferences at Icmes.Inova.org.
 View steps to claiming CME credit (PDF).